 For those that are uninsured or underinsured, rates of genetic testing are low - even when they have health care coverage e.g. via Medicare.

-Amy Gross and colleagues examined the rate of genetic testing for BRCA1 and BRCA2 among participants in the Southern Community Cohort study—a prospective study between 2000 and 2014 involving 84,000 participants with breast and ovarian cancer from 12 southeastern states.
+Amy Gross and colleagues examined the rate of genetic testing for and among participants in the Southern Community Cohort study—a study between 2000 and 2014 involving 84,000 participants with breast and ovarian cancer from 12 southeastern states.
 More than half of the participants were under age 65 and qualified for Medicare due to disabilities.

 - 8% of women who qualified for testing received it within five years of their cancer diagnosis.

 - No study participants in Arkansas, Louisiana, Tennessee, Virginia and West Virginia were tested.

 The researchers suggested that a lack of patient interest and physician recommendations might explain the low rate of genetic testing.

 In March 2018, the Centers for Medicare and Medicaid Services (CMS) announced that coverage of next-generation sequencing (NGS) tumor testing as well as germline testing (for ,BRCA2 or mutations in genes associated with ) would be restricted to only those people with recurrent, relapsed, refractory, or advanced III or IV cancer who are seeking additional treatment.
 People with earlier cancers will no longer qualify for NGS-based germline testing under this Medicare policy.

 There are now treatments that have been approved by the (e.g. use of PARP inhibitors) for those with germline mutations.
 Coverage of germline testing allows for the diagnostic testing needed to determine if this treatment is appropriate.